Change Data Capture (CDC)¶

 SCD1 details¶

-Behavior (see merge/scd1.sql.jinja
+Behavior (see merge/scd1.sql.jinja)

 - Upsert (

-): updates matching rows and inserts non‑matching rows. - Delete (
+__merge_condition = 'upsert'): updates matching rows and inserts nonâ€'matching rows. - Delete (

-):- Soft delete if
+__merge_condition = 'delete'):- Soft delete if

-. - Otherwise, performs a physical delete.
+__is_deletedis part of the schema: sets__is_current = false,__is_deleted = true. - Otherwise, performs a physical delete.

 - Soft delete if